shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 ### The Three Critical Aspects

 **1. Completeness (Deletion Test)**
-- If you removed all `relatedFullTextCitations` from the HTML, would this teaching disappear completely?
+- If you removed all cited blocks from the HTML, would this teaching disappear completely?
-- Did extraction capture ALL passages discussing this teaching?
+- Did extraction capture ALL blocks discussing this teaching?

-**2. HTML Accuracy (Character-Perfect)**
-- Do citations match `fullText.html` exactly?
-- Will `string.includes(citation)` work for UI highlighting?
+**2. Block Citation Accuracy**
+- Do block IDs exist in the transformed HTML?
+- Are snippets actual substrings of the block's text content?
+- Are block IDs formatted correctly?

 **3. Content Sufficiency + Relationship Verification**

 **3A.
 Reconstructability**
-- Can a lawyer read ONLY the citations and understand what this teaching states?
+- Can a lawyer read ONLY the snippets and understand what this teaching states?
-- Do citations provide sufficient context to grasp the legal principle?
+- Do snippets provide sufficient context to grasp the legal principle?

 **3B.
 Relationship Verification**
-- Do provisions in `relatedCitedProvisionsId` actually appear in citations?
+- Do provisions in `relatedCitedProvisionsId` appear in snippets?
-- Do decisions in `relatedCitedDecisionsId` actually appear in citations?
+- Do decisions in `relatedCitedDecisionsId` appear in snippets?
 - Are validation stats accurate?

 ---